zahidMed/kpi4j/README.md

 	primary key(start_date,dimension1)
 	);

+##Library performance

+###Test environment

+ * Dual core 2.6 GHz
+ * RAM: 4 Go
+ * OS: Windows 7 pro 64 bit
+ * JRE version 1.7.0_75

+###Result

+The library test was performed by creating 100 concurrent threads that increment counters with 1 dimension depth.

+This test shows that the average duration of incrementing a counter is **180 ns** (nanosecond).

-For any further question, fell free to contact me at zahid.med@gmail.com
+**For any further question, fell free to contact me at zahid.med@gmail.com**